arowley04/CLES131-module3-redlining/README.md

 ### Quarto file (2 points)
  - 0 points for no .qmd file or wholly incorrect formatting
  - 1 point for mostly correct code and text, but not all file paths or plots are working so the pdf is incompletely rendered
- - 2 points for well-formatted file that fully renders to pdf
+ - 2 points for well-formatted file that fully renders to pdf *I tried my best to fit everything in the render, but it cut off parts of my comments

 ### Code and written analysis (10 points)
 See .qmd file for point distributions.